-Bit Description 0 = The memory address counter's output bits are shifted by 1 bit position before being passed on to the frame buffer address decoder such that they are made into word-aligned addresses when bit 6 of the Underline Location Register (CR17) is set to 0.
-1 = The memory address counter's output bits remain unshifted before being passed on to the frame buffer address decoder such that they remain byte-aligned addresses when bit 6 of the Underline Location Register (CR17) is set to 0.
-Note that this bit is used in conjunction with bits 6 and 5 of the CRT Mode Control Register (CR17) to control how frame buffer addresses from the memory address counter are interpreted by the frame buffer address decoder as shown below: CR14[6] CR17[6] Address Mode 0 0 Word Mode - Ade become word-ali m the memory address counter are shifted once to 0 1 Byte Mode - Add resses fror n the memory address counter are not shifted 1 1 0 DWord Mode - Addresses from the memory address counter are shifted twice to become DWord-aligned 1 1 DWord Mode - A become DWord-a rom the memory address counter are shifted twice to 5 Address Wrap.
-Note that this bit is only effective when word mode is made active by setting bit 6 in both the Underline Location Register and this register to 0.
+Bit Description 7 CRT Controller Reset.
+This bit has no effect except in native VGA modes (non-centered).
+0 = Forces horizontal and vertical sync signals to be inactive.
+No other registers or outputs are affected.
+1 = Perm its norm al operation.
+6 Word Mo ode or B Byte Mode. frame but ffer addı address counter's output bits are shifted by 1 bit position before being passed on to the ress decoder such that they are made into word-aligned addresses when bit 6 of the on Register (CR17) is set to 0. lecoder address counter's output bits remain unshifted before being passed on to the frame buffer such that they remain byte-aligned addresses when bit 6 of the Underline Location Register This bit is used in conjunction with bits 6 and 5 of the CRT Mode Control Register (CR17) to control how frame buffer addresses from the memory address counter are interpreted by the frame buffer address decoder as shown below: CR14[6] CR17[6] Address Mode 0 0 Word Mode - Addresses from the memory address counter are shifted once to become word-aligned 0 1 Byte Mode - Addresses from the memory address counter are not shifted 1 0 DWord Mode - Addresses from the memory address counter are shifted twice to become DWord-aligned 1 1 DWord Mode - Addresses from the memory address counter are shifted twice to become DWord-aligned 5 • this bit is only effective when word mode is made active by setting bit 6 in both the on Register and this register to 0.
 0 = Wrap frame buffer address at 16 KB.
 This is used in CGA-compatible modes.
 1 = No wrapping of frame buffer addresses.
-4 Reserved.
-Read as 0.
-3 Count By 2.
-This bit is used in conjunction with bit 5 of the Underline Location Register (CR14) to select the number of character clocks are required to cause the memory address counter to be incremented.
-0 = The memory address counter is incremented either every character clock or every 4 character clocks, depending upon the setting of bit 5 of the Underline Location Register.
-1 = The m nemory add lress counter is incr emented e ither every other clock.
-CR14[5] CR17[3] Address Incrementing interval Address Incrementing interval 0 0 every character clock 0 1 every 2 character clocks 1 0 every 4 character clocks 1 1 every 2 character clocks 2 Horizontal Retrace Select.
-This bit provides a way of effectively doubling the vertical resolution by allowing the vertical timing counter to be clocked by the horizontal retrace clock divided by 2 (usually, it would be undivided).
+4 Reserved I. Read a as 0.

+Bit Description 3 Count By 2.
+This bit is used in conjunction with bit 5 of the Underline Location Register (CR14) to select the number of character clocks are required to cause the memory address counter to be incremented. • er is incremented either every character clock or every 4 character clocks, bit 5 of the Underline Location Register.
+1 = The mem ory address counte er is incremented either every other clock.
+CR14[5] CR17[3] Address Incrementing interval 0 0 every character clock 0 1 every 2 character clocks 1 0 every 4 character clocks 1 1 every 2 character clocks the vertical timing counter to be clocked by the horizontal retrace clock divided by 2 (usually, it would be undivided).
 0 = The vertical timing counter is clocked by the horizontal retrace clock.
 1 = The vertical timing counter is clocked by the horizontal retrace clock divided by 2.

-Description Select Row Scan Counter.
+1 Select Row Scan Counter.
 0 = A substitution takes place, where bit 14 of the 16-bit memory address generated of the memory address counter (after the stage at which these 16 bits may have already been shifted to accommodate word or DWord addressing) is replaced with bit 1 of the row scan counter at a stage just before this address is presented to the frame buffer address decoder.
-1 = No substitution takes place.
+0 1 = No substitution takes place.
 See following tables.
-Compatibility Mode Support.
+0 Compatibility Mode Support.
 0 = A substitution takes place, where bit 13 of the 16-bit memory address generated of the memory address counter (after the stage at which these 16 bits may have already been shifted to accommodate word or DWord addressing) is replaced with bit 0 of the row scan counter at a stage just before this address is presented to the frame buffer address decoder.
 1 = No substitution takes place.
 See following tables.